 The Lucky Penny Public House is one of those restaurants that I instantly fell in love with.
-Even though it has only been around for 4 short months, it is cooking up some truly unique food, has a fantastic chef and staff, and makes you feel at home from the minute you walk in.
-I got a chance to spend a few hours there on my last trip to Murphys and I suggest you do the same next time you are in town, here is all the information.
+Even though it has only been around for four short months, it is cooking up some truly unique food, has a fantastic chef and staff, and makes you feel at home from the minute you walk in.
+I got a chance to spend a few hours there on my last trip to Murphys, and I suggest you do the same next time you are in town, here is all the information.

 - Cost: $15-$20